MicrosoftDocs/azure-stack-docs/azure-stack/hci/plan/cloud-deployment-network-considerations.md

 To ensure the range has enough IPs for current and future infrastructure services, you must use a range of at least six consecutive available IP addresses.
 These addresses are used for - the cluster IP, the Azure Resource Bridge VM and its components.

-If you anticipate running other services in the infrastructure network, we recommend assigning an extra buffer of infrastructure IPs to the pool.
+If you anticipate running other services in the infrastructure network, we recommend that you assign an extra buffer of infrastructure IPs to the pool.
 It is possible to add other IP pools after deployment for the infrastructure network using PowerShell if the size of the pool you planned originally gets exhausted.

 The following conditions must be met when defining your IP pool for the infrastructure subnet during deployment: